t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

 ### Greengrass Bucket Role

-If you didn't deploy your Greengrass group with the [t04glovern/aws-greener-grass](https://github.com/t04glovern/aws-greener-grass) project, it's important that you edit the existing role with the privilages to pull from an S3 bucket.
+If you didn't deploy your Greengrass group with the [t04glovern/aws-greener-grass](https://github.com/t04glovern/aws-greener-grass) project, it's important that you edit the existing role with the privileges to pull from an S3 bucket.

 **NOTE**: It's make sure you have an S3 bucket to use for storing the docker-compose file.
 This can be created either from the CLI by running the following: